Rosewater (Thompson novel): Major themes

 After Wormwood lands in London, the United States goes dark and becomes isolated from the world.
 In contrast, Nigeria becomes the center of the story.
 This contrasts with the history of science fiction, a genre long dominated by Americans, and mirrors the emergence of more science fiction writers of African descent.
-The novel also critiques the isolationist policies of former American president Donald Trump.
+The novel also critiques the isolationist policies of American president Donald Trump.

 The novel features important discussions about human connection.
 This is shown by the presence of sensitives and their ability to access the xenosphere, which parallels the inability of many modern people to disconnect from the Internet and social media.
 In contrast to white western cyberpunk, Rosewaters characters are connected by networks of family and friendship groups.
 Homosexuality is still illegal in 2060s Nigeria; Kaaro's gay foster parents are forced to disable their tracking signals despite the presence of an all-connecting xenosphere.
 Furthermore, the alien invasion trope is used to explore "global power structures and pervasive technologies".